chapel-lang/chapel/doc/rst/technotes/errorHandling.rst

 .. code-block:: chapel

   module ProductionModule {
-    // this line would cause compilation error since the error is not handled
+    // this line would cause a compilation error since the error is not handled
     // canThrow(1);

     proc throwsErrorsOn() throws {
-      // any error thrown in thrownErrors will propagates out of this function alwaysThrows();
+      // any error thrown by alwaysThrows will propagate out alwaysThrows();
     }

-    // This does not compile because the error is not handled.
+    // this function does not compile because the error is not handled
     // proc doesNotThrowErrorsOn() {
     //   alwaysThrows();
     // }